fuzuchang/laravel-huaweiobs/README.md

 Special thanks to
-[Visual Studio Code](https://code.visualstudio.com/?from=goodgay/huaweiobs) for their Open Source License Program ... and the excellent PHPStorm IDE, of course!
+[Visual Studio Code](https://code.visualstudio.com/?from=goodgay/huaweiobs) for their Open Source License Program ... and the excellent IDE, of course!

 Please use [Github](https://github.com/fuzuchang/laravel-huaweiobs) for reporting bugs, and making comments or suggestions.